playtena/Match3Test/README.md

 # Match 3 game short description

 ## Project overview
-Implement collapse match 3 game.
+Implement a match 3 game.

-Example: Homescapes, Garedenscapes in AppStore, PlayStore For general match 3 logic check PetSavers on Facebook, AppStore, PlayStore For dropping logic
+Example: Homescapes, Garedenscapes in AppStore, PlayStore For general match 3 logic check PetSavers on Facebook, AppStore, PlayStore

 ### Objective
 Implement match3 game with basic gameplay functionality.
 Game should be implemented using Unity game engine.
+Required assets can be found in this repo in "Assets" folder.

 ### Game description